felixjchen/calcifer/README.md

 On demand sandbox Docker environments for prototyping and sharing Docker images.
 Includes:

-- a browser IDE (terminal, file explorer and code editor)
+- Browser IDE (terminal, file explorer and code editor)
-- Docker environment to build images and run containers
+- Docker environment to run Alpine linux commands, build images and run containers
-- a path on the domain, to test out containerized services (e.g. https://www.calcifer/playground/001)
+- Path on the domain, to test out containerized services (e.g. https://www.calcifer/playground/001)
-- persistenance and sharing, given a link, users can see an environment
+- Sharing, given a link users can see an environment
-- realtime, multiple user can collaboratively work on a sandbox
+- Realtime, multiple user can collaboratively work on a sandbox

 ## Beta